 Private teaching (sixue 私學) became fashionable already during the Spring and Autumn period 春秋 (770-5th cent.
 BCE).
 Confucius, for instance, was a teacher with a private school (xueshe 學舍) in Qufu 曲阜 in the state of Lu 魯.
 He instructed his 3,000 students in the ancient writings Shijing 詩經 and Shangshu 尚書, ritual books (lishu 禮書) and texts on music (yue 樂), three of which were later to become so-called Confucian Classics, and the "six arts" (liuyi 六藝).
 Another teacher (shushi 塾師) in the state of Lu was Shaozheng Mao 少正卯 (d.
-500 BCE), and Deng Xi 鄧析 (545-501 BCE), an early legalist master, was a private teacher in the state of Zheng 鄭.
+500 BCE).
+Deng Xi 鄧析 (545-501 BCE), an early legalist master, was a private teacher in the state of Zheng 鄭.
 During the Warring States period 戰國 (5th cent.-221 BCE) more and more private schools were opened, where the masters of the "hundred schools" instructed their followers.
 Master Mo Di 墨翟 (c.
 476-c.
-390 BCE), the founder of Mohism, lectured 300 students, likewise the Confucian philospher Mengzi 孟子.
+390 BCE), the founder of Mohism, lectured 300 students, likewise the Confucian philospher Meng Ke 孟軻 (Mengzi 孟子).

 It was especially under the precarious situation of the many states during the Southern and Northern Dynasties 南北朝 (300~600) period that private schools flourished.
 At that time, Buddhist and Daoist schools began to challenge the Confucian monopoly on education.
 Thuring this period kinship clusters began founding private schools for their own breed (jiaxue 家學, jiaguan 家館).
 This type of school came basically from the Han period tradition to learn a scholarly profession from one's own father.
 Sima Qian 司馬遷 (145-c.
 86 BCE), for instance, learnt the business of astronomy/astrology and historiography from his father Sima Tan 司馬談 (190-110 BCE); Huan Rong 桓榮 was instructed in Ouyang Gao's 歐陽高 version of the Shangshu by his father; Dai De 戴德 transmitted his expertise in the ritual classics to his nephew Dai Sheng 戴聖; Sun Yan 孫焉 learnt from his father and bestowed his practice and knowledge down to his grandson Sun Dian 孫典.

 The imperial dynasties had also "private" schools for princes.
 During the Qing period this dynastic school was called "Gioro School" (Jueluo xue 覺羅學, Aisin Gioro being the family name of the Qing dynasty).
 There was one school in Peking and one in Mukden (Shengjing 盛京).
-In 1729 the Yongzheng Emperor 雍正 (1723-1735) expanded the scope of the school and had created one Gioro School for each of the Eight Banners (baqi 八旗), as a kind of Banner School, where Manchu, Mongol and Chinese members of the Banners learnt reading and writing Manchu and Chinese, studied the important Classics and histories, and also practices riding and shooting with the bow.
-Graduates were allowed to participate in the regular state examinations or were given the chance to begin their career as secretaries (bitieshi/bithesi 筆帖式) in the Grand Secretariat (neige 内閣).
+In 1729 the Yongzheng Emperor 雍正帝 (1723-1735) expanded the scope of the school and had created one Gioro School for each of the Eight Banners (baqi 八旗), as a kind of Banner School, where Manchu, Mongol and Chinese members of the Banners learnt reading and writing Manchu and Chinese, studied the important Classics and histories, and also practiced riding and shooting with the bow.
+Graduates were allowed to participate in the regular state examinations or were given the chance to begin their career as secretaries (Man. bithesi, Ch. bithesi 筆帖式) in the Grand Secretariat (neige 内閣).

-In village schools (cunxue 村學, cunshu 村塾) the curriculum during the Tang period consisted of the texts Jijiupian, Qianziwen, Taigong jiajiao 太公家教, Mengqiu 蒙求 and Tuyuance 兔園冊, and selected poems.
+In village schools (cunxue 村學, cunshu 村塾) the curriculum during the Tang period consisted of the texts Jijiupian, Qianziwen, Taigong jiajiao 太公家教, Mengqiu 蒙求 and Tuyuance 兔園冊, and selected poems - a type of basic literature known as mengxue 蒙學.
 From the Song period on the text corpus of the so-called San-Bai-Qian 三百千 (an abbreviation of Sanzijing, Baijiaxing and Qianziwen) became the focus of learning, which they remained until the end of the imperial period, in addition to the texts Jianlüe 鑒略 and Shentongshi 神童詩 and the Four Books.
 The aim was that pupils were able to read the Four Books three times a day.
 Public village schools (lixue 里學) were established during the Tang period.

 Winter schools (dongxue 冬學) were rural schools were children only learnt to read and write during wintertime.
 Their basic textbooks were the Baijiaxing and various zazi 雜字 "miscellaneous words" texts.